fasttime/Polytype/readme.md

 # Proxymi · [![npm version][npm badge]][npm url]

-**Proxy-based multiple inheritance for JavaScript.
+**Proxy-based multiple inheritance for JavaScript and TypeScript.
 Without mixins.**

 **Proxymi** is a library that adds support for dynamic [multiple inheritance](https://en.wikipedia.org/wiki/Multiple_inheritance) to JavaScript and